DRAFT. © 2007-2018, Glen J. Kuban

 The problem becomes even worse when animal life is considered.
 According to Genesis 7: 2-3 Noah was commanded by God to take on the Ark seven of each kind of clean land animal and bird, and two of every unclean animal.
 Although this appears to contradict Genesis 7:8 which indicates that "pairs" of each clean and unclean animals entered the Ark, in order to be generous and allow the most alleles, let's assume the first version is correct.
 This means that for clean animals, at most fourteen alleles are represented, and for unclean animals, four alleles.
 Since each species has tens of thousands of genes, and since many genes involve many alleles (sometimes dozens), the question must be asked again: where did all the alleles come from?

-Increasingly creationists try to explain how the millions of species of land creatures fit aboard the Ark by proposing that the Genesis "kinds" were broader than species, perhaps more-or-less equivalent to genera or even families.
-However, this would only exacerbate the problem, as it would require even more alleles be generated (that is, evolve) after the Flood.
+However, this only exacerbates the problem, as it requires even more alleles be generated (that is, evolve) after the Flood.
 Indeed, some genera consist of dozens or even hundreds of modern species, with scores of alleles for gene loci they shared in common.
-In other words, if a pair of animals representing a genus were taken on the ark, YECs would need to account for vast numbers of new alleles within many new species within a few thousand years.
+In other words, if a pair of animals representing a genus were taken on the ark, YECs would need to account for vast numbers of new alleles within many new species within a few thousand years or less (according to some recent YEC articles, only a few hundred years).

 The problem of genetic diversity in a YEC framework becomes even more severe when one considers that only about a thousand years before the Flood (as most YECs interpret Genesis), the entire human genome resided in two individuals: Adam and Eve.
 Each of them could have had at most 2 alleles per gene, or 4 alleles per gene between them.
 This would also be the case if each "kind" of land animal was created as a single pair.
 Although the Bible does not clarify this, YECs insist that only two original humans were created.

-Creationists often claim that evolution cannot produce any new genetic information, but in view of the above considerations, many thousands of new alleles must have arisen by mutation and natural selection, which constitutes "new information" and "evolution" by any reasonable definitions.
+Creationists often claim that evolution cannot produce any new genetic information, but in view of the above considerations, many thousands of new alleles must have arisen with the involvement of mutations and natural selection, which constitutes "new information" and "evolution" by any reasonable definitions.
 In fact, to account for the large numbers of alleles seen in current populations from the very limited ones at the presumed time of the Creation or Flood, would require more dramatic and rapid evolution than even "evolutionists" allow.

 In summary, YECs have several major problems accounting for the vast genetic diversity seen in today's animal and human populations, besides all the additional diversity evidenced in the fossil record.
 YECs have not demonstrated that speciation can occur at rates anywhere close to that required in a post-Flood/YEC timeframe.
 They cannot identify any plausible mechanism to limit speciation, and thus cannot explain why "micro-evolutionary" changes would not accumulate into macro-evolutionary changes.
 Indeed, their hyper-speciation claims conflict with multiple aspects of the fossil record, which show significant evolutionary change, but over long periods of time.
 Their claims also conflict with evidence from population biology and genetics, and their own past assertions about the roles of mutations and natural selection in speciation.
 Ironically, an AIG website article by John Sanford (2014a) praises his own book Genetic Entropy as "tremendous" (Sanford, 2014b), even though it and argues that natural selection does not improve species fitness, that genomes are continually deteriorating, and that new genetic information is never created --exactly the opposite of what YECs need to support their hyper-speciation claims.
 Many other problems in YEC claims about hyper-speciation and the origin of animal diversity are provided in a series of articles by Joel Duff (2017b).